Sheifc/42cursus/push_swap/README.md

 In the bonus part of the "push_swap" project, additional features and functionalities are typically implemented to enhance the basic sorting program.
 In this case:

 Checker Program: An additional program called "checker" which reads the stack and the operations performed by the "push_swap" program.
 It then checks if the stack is sorted correctly after all operations are applied.
 This serves to validate the correctness of the sorting algorithm.

+The project follows the Nome of code v4 of 42 Network.